dyarawilliams/100-days-of-code/r1-log.md

 ### R1D47
 Started on the homework assignment which was to create a clone of the BBC.com website using float, and began the Learn Javascript course on codecademy.

+### R1D48
+Read an article on How to Code Advanced HTML & CSS.